moepman/acertmgr/README.md

     This starts a webserver to solve the challenges, which can be used standalone or together with an existing webserver that forwards request to a specified local port.

 Finally, you need to setup the configuration files, as shown in the next section.
+While testing, you can use the acme-staging authority instead, so you avoid issuing too many certificates.

 Configuration
 -------------